Kamal Adham: Career

-King Faisal appointed Kamal Adham as head of Al Mukhabarat Al A'amah (later renamed General Intelligence Presidency (GIP)) in 1965, making him the first president of the agency.
+Kamal Adham joined the Saudi government as the chief of external intelligence agency in 1964.
+King Faisal appointed him as head of Al Mukhabarat Al A'amah (later renamed General Intelligence Presidency (GIP)) in 1965, making him the first president of the agency.
 Adham's tenure lasted for fourteen years until 19 January 1979 when he was dismissed and replaced by Turki bin Faisal in the post.
 Therefore, he also served as the head of the GIP during King Khalid's term.

-Adham also served as royal counsellor to King Faisal and then, to King Khalid.
+Adham served as royal counsellor to King Faisal and then, to King Khalid.
 Adham was among the close advisors to King Khalid from 1975 to 19 January 1979.

 Activities as the GIP head

-Adham was very crucial in maintaining the relations with Egypt.
+Adham was very crucial in improving Saudi Arabia's relations with the United Kingdom which had become tense after the Buraimi oasis affair in 1955.
+He had also significant effects in maintaining the relations with Egypt.
 CIA financially supported Anwar Sadat, then vice president of Gamal Nasser, through Adham when Sadat had financial problems.
-Adham was also sent by King Faisal to meet Sadat in May 1971, shortly after he was sworn in as president.
+Adham was sent by King Faisal to meet Sadat in May 1971, shortly after he was sworn in as president.
 Adham tried to persuade him to cooperate with the US.
 In the meeting, Sadat stated that after the completion of the Israeli withdrawal from Egypt, he would expel the Soviet forces from Egypt.
 He also assured that Adham could transmit his message to the US administration.
 As a result of Adham's visit, Sadat expelled 22,000 Soviet military advisors from the country in 1972.
 Adham told his associates in 1972 that the Shah of Iran, Mohammad Reza Pahlavi, would be removed.
 His prediction was not taken into consideration or shared by advisors of the US president Nixon.

 Adham acted as a liaison between the GIP, which reported to the king, and the US administration.
 Additionally he was the primary liaison of the CIA for the Middle East as a whole from the mid-1960s to 1979 when he left the GIP.
 He fostered and maintained nascent ties with several Arab intelligence services, as many were slowly creating independent institutions to serve their respective governments.
 Adham closely worked with George H. W. Bush, who was appointed CIA director in 1976.